-Appendix 4 Checklist for Biannual Observation of BP Technicians by BP Supervisor nstructions: For each item, check "yes" or "no" in the spearried out correctly.
-Record any comments in the blan certain items specific parts of the procedure which are in should recheck all measurements and procedures. k line betw een that item and the next.
-For Yes No ALL: Measures arm for correct cuff size () () Palpates brachial artery () () Marks pulse point () () Nraps cuff center of bladder over brachial pulse () () Leaves subject for five minutes rest nstructs on Posture Full five minutes for rest allowed Work station free of excessive noise Explanation () () () () () () () () Calculates peak inflation, standard manometer () () Calculates peak inflation, R-Z () () f computer is down use the formula (pulse obliteration pressure + R-Z maximum zero number + 30 Explanation () () Connects R-Z tube to cuff () () Sure reservoir lever open (newer devices have no ever) () () Opens bellows valve and waits full 3 seconds for mercury to settle () () Furns thumb wheel (down strokes only) () ()
+Instructions: For each item, check "yes" or "no" in the space provided to indicate if the procedure is carried out correctly.
+Record any comments in the blank line between that item and the next.
+For certain items specific parts of the procedure which are important are listed separately.
+Supervisor should recheck all measurements and procedures.

+A11.
+Yes No ALL: Measures arm for correct cuff size ( ) ( ) Palpates brachial artery ( ) ( ) Marks pulse point ( ) ( ) Wraps cuff center of bladder over brachial pulse ( ) ( ) Leaves subject for five minutes rest Instructs on Posture Full five minutes for rest allowed Work station free of excessive noise Explanation ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) Calculates peak inflation, standard manometer ( ) ( ) Calculates peak inflation, R-Z () () If computer is down use the formula (pulse obliteration pressure + R-Z maximum zero number + 30 Explanation ( ) ( ) Connects R-Z tube to cuff () () Sure reservoir lever open (newer devices have no lever) () () Opens bellows valve and waits full 3 seconds for mercury to settle () () Turns thumb wheel (down strokes only) ( ) ()